Frequently Asked Questions

 How important is Integrated Human Practices compared to regular Human Practices?

 Integrated Human Practices is just taking your Human Practices work to its logical conclusion, and completing a loop between feedback and project design.
-When you investigate Human Practices issues related to your project (the Silver medal requirement) you should be asking: what does this mean for how you’re implementing your project?
+When you investigate Human Practices issues related to your project, you should also be asking: what does this mean for how you’re implementing your project?
 Were you right about who would benefit from your project?
 Did you discover any concerns about your approach?
-If you take those questions seriously, and act upon the answers you find, then you will be doing Integrated Human Practices (and meet the Gold medal criteria).
+If you take those questions seriously, and act upon the answers you find, then you will be doing Integrated Human Practices.

 Types of work that count as Human Practices